-All travellers are limited to two items of luggage each: a suitcase with a maximum weight of 20kg and one piece of hand luggage with a maximum weight of 5kg.
+All travellers are limited to two items of luggage each: a suitcase with a maximum weight of 20kg and one piece of hand luggage with a maximum weight of five kilograms.
 It is essential that your luggage is lockable.
-In general, we recommend packing only as much as you can lift as you will need to carry your own luggage on and off trains.
 Please note that authorities will only allow bottles onto the aircraft if they have been checked in as main baggage.
 Bottles in hand luggage may be confiscated.

-PORTERAGE:
+INSURANCE: